-Dear Readers, any additional ideas toward learning, especially multiple #LanguageLearning as part of on-going education and empathy-building, to #EndPoverty, #EndHomelessness, #EndMoneyBail & achieve freedom for All HumanKind?
+Dear Readers, ideas on learning, especially multiple #LanguageLearning, on-going education and empathy-building, to #EndPoverty, #EndHomelessness, #EndMoneyBail & achieve freedom for All HumanKind?

-Support our key #PublicDomainInfrastructure & #StopSmoking for CCOVID-19:
+Support our key #PublicDomainInfrastructure & #StopSmoking at LEAST for CCOVID-19:

 2. #ProBono legal aid and Education,